top of page

 Welcome!

 The association was formed in 1979 and by 1989 had purchased the property on which the “McElroy House” museum and the 1920’s gas station “Chamber of Commerce-Visitors Center “ are located.
 The dedication of the house as the Rush Wray Museum came in 1999 when the house was placed on the National Register of Historic Places.
-In 2004 the house became part of the North Carolina Civil War Trails and finally in 2005 the office building next door along with the parking lot was donated to the association and now houses our genealogy library, veteran’s Hall of Honor” and other exhibits as well as archival and meetings spaces.
+In 2004 the McElroy House became part of the North Carolina Civil War Trails and finally in 2005 the Bailey Building was donated to the association.
+The Bailey Building now houses our genealogy library, rotating exhibits as well as archival and meeting spaces.

-As the parent organization to the Rush Wray Museum of Yancey County History and Genealogy Library we offer the community a place in which the history, culture and heritage of this mountain community comes alive through our living history programs providing visitors with the opportunity to experience history first hand.
+As the parent organization to the Rush Wray Museum Complex, the Yancey History Association offers the community a place in which the history, culture and heritage of this mountain community comes alive.

 The lower level is handicap accessible.